(Part 2 in a series)

 A few years back a bumper sticker appeared on vehicles in southwest Montana and it read: “Big Sky: Where Effluence and Affluence Meet.”
 According to the Gallatin River Task Force, 40 percent of residential and commercial water users are tied into centralized water and sewer treatment in Big Sky and the Gallatin Canyon, with the rest being on individual septic systems, some of which have been leaking.
 “To avoid effluent discharge into the Gallatin River, water operators use treated wastewater to irrigate public spaces, community parks, and local golf courses,” the task force says on its website.
 “A plant upgrade expands reuse options and conserves water in a variety of ways.”

-Reuse soon will enhance the area’s snow-making capabilities.
+Reuse of treated water soon will enhance the area’s snow-making capabilities.
 The Montana Department of Environmental Quality issued a draft permit in early May 2024 and described in its environmental assessment what will happen at one of the properties.
 CrossHarbor-Spanish Peaks proposes to discharge up to 44 million gallons of treated wastewater as artificial snow in two phases: 23 million gallons per year in Phase 1 and an additional 21 million gallons per year in Phase 2.
 Snowmaking will occur primarily during the early portion of the ski season.
 Natural snow will accumulate on top of and mix with the artificial snow.
 The wastewater will be disinfected to standards required for wastewater reuse.

-Earlier, the Gallatin River Task Force, Trout Unlimited, American Rivers, Greater Yellowstone Coalition and the Association of Gallatin Agricultural Irrigators endorsed a similar project, launched as a pilot by Lone Mountain Land Company and the Yellowstone Club, to use 25 million gallons available from a new $55 million wastewater treatment facility.
+Earlier, the Gallatin River Task Force, Trout Unlimited, American Rivers, Greater Yellowstone Coalition and the Association of Gallatin Agricultural Irrigators endorsed and praised a similar project, launched as a pilot by Lone Mountain Land Company and the Yellowstone Club, to use 25 million gallons available from a new $55 million wastewater treatment facility.
 DEQ said that by employing twice-filtered recycled wastewater, it lessens the need to to use more fresh water for snowmaking.
 Although two groups in particular, Upper Missouri Waterkeeper and Cottonwood Environmental Law have expressed concern about nutrients leaching into the river or private wells during spring snowmelt, the state said the water treatment process removes nutrients and other polluting chemicals.
 The ski slopes themselves are intended to serve as a third and natural filter and among the stipulations highlighted by DEQ for its approval is a commitment to aggressively engage in testing and monitoring.

 Pollution issues in the Gallatin River have been portrayed as a water treatment issue.
 Here’s an overview about Big Sky’s water woes written by Quincey Johnson, outreach director for Upper Missouri Waterkeeper, about how the Gallatin can overcome its impairment designation linked to algae blooms.
 Impairment also exists in the tributaries.
 Upper Missouri Waterkeeper and Cottonwood Law have argued that it’s actually part of a more complicated growth issue involving development that is generating sullied water that needs to be disposed of, and it has necessitated a new treatment facility.
 In the years ahead, that plant will need to process huge additional volumes of gray water and water being flushed down toilets replete with illicit drugs and pharmaceuticals that pass through human bodies, as well as water holding microplastics, endocrine-disrupting chemicals, cleaning products and myriad other things that are difficult and expensive to remove.